Caledonian Sleeper

-Caledonian Sleeper is the collective name for overnight sleeper train services between London and Scotland, in the United Kingdom.
-It is one of only two currently operating sleeper services on the railway in the United Kingdom – the other being the Night Riviera, which runs between London and Penzance.
+Caledonian Sleeper is an overnight sleeper train service between London and Scotland, in the United Kingdom.
+It is one of only two currently operating sleeper services in the UK – the other being the Night Riviera, which runs between London and Penzance.

 A sleeper service has been run along the West Coast Main Line since 24 February 1873.
 Sleepers were historically run on the rival East Coast Main Line as well; however, all remaining sleeper services that ran on the east coast routes were withdrawn in May 1988.
 While InterCity continued to operate what would later become known as the Caledonian Sleeper, it decided to remove all seating accommodation on its remaining sleeper services during the mid-1990s.
 The Anglo-Scottish sleeper services were transferred to ScotRail on 5 March 1995; as a consequence of the privatisation of British Rail, on 31 March 1997, the service was privatised as a part of the wider ScotRail franchise, initially being operated by National Express.
 Seated Mark 2 carriages were re-added to the service alongside the Mark 3 sleeping cars, the latter were also refurbished, from January 2000.